Although basic, when you optimize your Pinterest profile you’re helping yourself be found.

 Pinterest board description is a little bit longer at 500 characters.
 So you’ve got a lot more space to fit in keywords and talk about what the board is about.
 You’re definitely going to want to take advantage of that.
 Make sure that you use as close to 500 characters as possible.
 Even if you could write a shorter description, try to make it longer and use some more descriptive keywords so that you could potentially reach a larger audience.

-Additionally you can choose a category for your bored.
+Additionally you can choose a category for your board.
 This helps Pinterest place your content into specific categories and can further your reach substantially.

 7. Take advantage of secret Pinterest boards